 What is Mechanical Engineering?

 Mechanical engineering is one of the largest and broadest engineering disciplines, providing the foundation for almost all other engineering majors.
-The expertise developed in a mechanical engineering program empowers graduates to work on athletic equipment, medical devices, theme park rides, electronics, engines, power plants, propulsion systems, manufacturing automation, and virtually any other system that can be created.
+The expertise developed in Penn State Altoona's Mechanical Engineering program empowers graduates to work on athletic equipment, medical devices, theme park rides, electronics, engines, power plants, propulsion systems, manufacturing automation, and virtually any other system that can be created.
 Mechanical engineers contribute to our health, happiness, and safety and often change the way we think about the world.

 Why Mechanical Engineering?

 Mechanical engineers have some of the most versatile training of any of the engineering disciplines, which touch virtually every aspect of modern life.
 If a system is manufactured, generates heat, needs to be protected from its environment, needs to be transported, or needs to move, there is a good chance someone with mechanical training had a part in designing it.
 Graduates employ concepts from foundational topics like physics, chemistry, and mathematics to study mechanical and fluid/thermal systems.
 Because every industry values a mechanical engineer’s problem-solving capabilities, a student pursuing such a degree will enjoy tremendous career flexibility in disciplines as varied as research, manufacturing, product and systems design and testing, health care, energy, the military, transportation, and consumer products.
 Education in mechanical engineering is also excellent preparation for technical management, business, law, or technical sales.